ClojureCivitas/clojurecivitas.github.io/README.md

 Pages are rendered with [Quarto](https://quarto.org).
 To see what styling options are available, check the [Quarto HTML Reference](https://quarto.org/docs/reference/formats/html.html).
-Anything you can do there, you can do in your namespace comment markdown and namespace metadata annotation.
+Anything you can do there, you can do in comment markdown and namespace metadata annotation.

 ## Design